 Drs.
-Sarah Domoff, James Gerhart, Elizabeth Meadows, Larissa Niec, and Reid Skeel plan on admitting one student each for the 2019-2020 academic year.
-Drs.
-George Ronan and Nathan Weed do not anticipate admitting a student for the 2019-2020 academic year.
+Sarah Domoff, James Gerhart, Elizabeth Meadows, Reid Skeel, and Nathan Weed plan on admitting one student each for the 2020-2021 academic year.

 All students are accepted into the program on a full-time basis.
 Before arriving on campus, each student is assigned a clinical faculty mentor who aids the student in her or his passage through the program.
 Students entering with a BA/BS degree are required to complete approximately 104 graduate credit hours.
 Some courses may be waived based on prior graduate work, but no more than 30 credit hours can be transferred.

 Deadlines & Dates